dyhes/zulip/docs/production/deployment.md

 #### `queue_workers_multiprocess`

-By default, Zulip automatically detects whether the system has enough memory to run Zulip queue processors in the higher-throughput but more multiprocess mode (or to save 1.5GiB of RAM with the multithreaded mode).
-The calculation is based on whether the system has enough memory (currently 3.5GiB) to run a single-server Zulip installation in the multiprocess mode.
+By default, Aloha automatically detects whether the system has enough memory to run Aloha queue processors in the higher-throughput but more multiprocess mode (or to save 1.5GiB of RAM with the multithreaded mode).
+The calculation is based on whether the system has enough memory (currently 3.5GiB) to run a single-server Aloha installation in the multiprocess mode.

 Set explicitly to true or false to override the automatic